Are you looking for a creative way to display kids art in a small space? We are showing you how to shrink it and turn it into magnets.

-Now that school’s out for the summer and the kids have stripped the classroom walls bare from their artwork (which is now in a giant pile on your kitchen counter) or in my case, in a giant pile on the floor next to my office desk, it’s time to think about what to do with it all.
+Now that school’s out for the summer and the kids have stripped the classroom walls bare of their artwork it’s time to organize it all.
+Ours is now in a giant pile on your kitchen counter and there’s another pile on the floor next to my office desk.

 Note: This project was originally created for Hewlett Packard’s MyPrintly website however that site has been taken offline.
 You can still find some of the project videos on the Hewlett Packard YouTube channel.